ddc-java-10/android-project-proposal-jangevaert-design/docs/index.md

 ## Summary

 This personalized safari app will guide guests of [Ajabu Adventures inc.](https://ajabu-adventures.com/) (Tanzania, East-Africa) through every step of their pre-, actual and post-travel. ..
-Guests will be prompted do download the app one week prior to their departure and will be assisted with different features depending on their calendar en location.
+Guests will be prompted to download the app one week prior to their departure and will be assisted with different features depending on their calendar en location.
 Since Ajabu Adventures is a small scale, high end company with four vehicles and four guides, client data input will be mimimal and the itinerary will be limited to one six-day trip with fixed overnight stays (i.e only six lodges will be used).